Kong koi: Reported sightings

 Luang Pu Waen Suciṇṇo (former abbot of Wat Doi Mae Pang, Chiang Mai province) said that when he traveled in the jungle in Khammouane, Laos, with Luang Pu Tue Ajala Thamฺmo, they fought with many Phi Kong Koi at night.
 He described the Phi Kong Koi as being shaped like children of about 13–14 years old.
 They were thin with a bulging belly, dark brown skin, dark hair, and a chubby nose.
 They were armed with small crossbows or arrows and shouted "Koi".
 Luang Pu Waen and fellow travelers were meditating, which protected them from the Phi Kong Koi.
 At dawn, the Phi Kong Koi surrendered and invited both of them to their home.

 Some have suggested, based on this story, that the Phi Kong Koi are really the Kha Ra Dae (ข่าระแด) an ethnic group.
 This indicates that in the above story, they were hunting and possibly killing intruding humans and taking the meat to eat.

-In the faith of Tai Dam in Nong Sung district, Mukdahan province, they believe that Phi Kong Koi is a long-haired, very small (childlike) woman with a backwards feet.
+In the faith of Tai Dam in Nong Sung district, Mukdahan province, they believe that Phi Kong Koi is a long-haired, very small (childlike) woman with backwards feet.
 They speak the opposite of reality.
 It is also believed that fish or valuables found along forest paths should not be taken, as they belong to Phi Kong Koi, who will come to reclaim them.

+A forest ranger from Khao Yai National Park recounted that, once while he was patrolling the forest and lying down around midnight, he felt as if something resembling a monkey was rapidly descending from a tree.
+He tried chanting several prayers, but it did not stop.
+It came to rest at the tip of his leg.
+He then thought of a revered monk he respected and struck at it with a cloth.
+Remarkably, it bounced back.
+According to the monk's description, the entity was identified as a Phi Kong Koi.